Tivix/django-cron/README.rst

 FailedRunsNotificationCronJob
 -----------------------------

-This example cron job check last jobs results.
+This example cron check last cron jobs results.
 If they were unsuccessfull 10 times in row, it sends email to user.

 - Install required dependencies: 'Django>=1.2.3', 'South>=0.7.2', 'django-common>=0.1'.
 - Add 'django_cron.cron.FailedRunsNotificationCronJob' to your CRON_CLASSES in settings file.